Stuycs-K/final-project-5-kamrowski-victor-konty-clyde/README.md

 If it is a mine, you lose, and it will display the mine and the lose screen.
 When you have clicked on all tiles that are not a mine without clicking on a mine, you win.
 The aesthetic and rules are made to mimic the original minesweeper, not any newer variants.
 All features from the old minesweeper are in this version.
+To the best of our knowledge, there are no bugs.

 ## Instructions